 Common Core Georgia Performance Standards.
-CCS will provide CCGPS overview training for grades K-12 beginning January 2, 2012, and continuing throughout the school year.
-This training will provide teachers with an understanding of the standards, how the standards will affect new assessments, and how teaching techniques and strategies will have to change to meet new expectations.
-Currently, teachers at all schools and grades are aware of the CCGPS roll out and that changes are inevitable.
-Future training will provide specific details regarding the changes needed to prepare students effectively.
+CCGPS have been embedded in training sessions since their adoption in Georgia.
+The district will provide an overview of the CCGPS for grades K-8 beginning January 2, 2012 and continuing throughout the school year.
+This training, along with onsite, job-embedded coaching, will provide teachers with an understanding of the standards, how the standards will affect new assessments, and how teaching techniques and strategies will have to change to meet new expectations